-Where the school receives more applications than places available, the following admission criteria will be applied once places have first been allocated to pupils who have a statement of special educational needs which names the school:
+Where the school receives more applications than places available, the following admission criteria will be applied once places have been first allocated to pupils who have a statement of special educational needs which names the school:

 - 1. Children in Public Care. - 2.
-Children with brothers or sisters who will be attending the school in the 2011-2012 school year.
+Children with brothers or sisters who will be attending the school in the 2012-2013 school year. - 3.
+Other children living in the Makerfield area including Ashton-in-Makerfield, Abram, Bryn Gates, Downall Green, Garswood, Golborne, Haydock, Hindley, Ince-in-Makerfield, Newton-le-Willows, North Ashton, Platt Bridge, Wargrave and Winstanley. - 4.
+Other children living nearest to the school.

-3. Other children living nearest to the school.
+Tie Breaker